-44 Instagram Statistics and Facts Updated for 2021
+55 Instagram Statistics And Facts For 2024

 (Source)

-37. The US and India are the most prominent global audiences for Instagram with 140 million users each.
+48. India is the most prominent global audience for Instagram, with more than 326.6 million users.

+49. The US has the second biggest user base, with more than 168.6 million users.

 Aside from the dominant countries, the platform has a worldwide reach and spread of users globally.